se-edu/learningresources/contents/regex/Regex.md

 ## Why should I learn Regex?

 * **Regex is everywhere** - Regular Expressions are technically a language by themselves, but they are usually implemented within other languages.
-Almost any commonly used language, like Java, C++ or Python supports Regex is some fashion (A full list is available [here](http://www.regular-expressions.info/tools.html)).
-Even most decent IDEs or text editors support Regex in 'Find and replace' operations, such as Eclipse, Visual Studio or Notepad++, allowing non-programmers to benefit from Regex.
+Almost all commonly used languages, like Java, C++ or Python supports Regex is some fashion (A full list is available [here](http://www.regular-expressions.info/tools.html)).
+In addition, many IDEs or text editors support Regex in 'Find and replace' operations, such as Eclipse, Visual Studio or Notepad++, allowing non-programmers to benefit from Regex.
 * **Regex is portable** - People often complain that switching to a new language usually means having to learn a new API and syntax.
 Regex however is implemented almost the same way on every single language, so you can just learn it once and use it everywhere.
 * **Regex is useful** - Although Regex doesn't have a specific use, it is a general use library with many different applications.
 It can be used automate many different common programming tasks such as validating user input, parsing data from text, and string manipulation, all of which are commonly done in any programming project.
-* **Regex is convenient** - Having struggled with many different string handling libraries over the years, I know that string processing is usually a mundane and tedious task.
-Regex offers a simple and painless way of dealing with them.
+* **Regex is convenient** - "Regex offers a simple and painless way of dealing some with them" because not all string processing are regex-related.

 # Getting Started

-## The basics
+## Introduction

 The power of regex revolves around the idea that most data comes in a regular, predictable format (e.g. serial numbers, collected data, statistics).
 Some everyday examples are as follows: